Skip to content

 srun --mpi=pmix -n 64 ring_c

-Xfer queue
+Xfer QOS

 The intended use of the xfer QOS is to transfer data between compute systems and HPSS. xfer jobs run on one of the system login nodes and are free of charge.
 If you want to transfer data to the HPSS archive system at the end of a regular job, you can submit an xfer job at the end of your batch job script.
-On Perlmutter, this can be done with sbatch -q xfer hsi put <my_files> and xfer jobs can be monitored via squeue.
+On Perlmutter, this can be done with sbatch -q xfer -C cron hsi put <my_files> and xfer jobs can be monitored via squeue.
 The number of running jobs for each user is limited to the number of concurrent HPSS sessions (15).

 Warning